 First, it is important to distinguish whether your problem is with alert generation or alert delivery.
 All alerts, whether routed or not, display on the Alerts page/tab in your LogicMonitor account.

 If you cannot find the alerts for which you think you should be receiving notifications for within the interface (make sure to manually include cleared alerts in your filter criteria), then the alert probably isn’t being triggered in the first place.
 In this case, you’ll need to adjust the triggering criteria (e.g. datapoint thresholds, website alerting configurations, etc.) such that alerts are triggered as you expect.

-If, on the other hand, you do see the alerts in your account but you aren’t receiving alert notifications, then you need to determine whether you have an alert rule configured to route notifications for that type of alert.
-Remember that in order for alert notifications to be delivered to recipients, the particular service or device datapoint must match an alert rule, and this alert rule must reference an escalation chain that contains the recipients that you want to deliver notifications to.
-In most cases, the cause for an alert not delivering correctly is because it is being matched by an unexpected alert rule - we recommend testing your alert rules to ensure they are routing your alerts as intended.
+If you do see the alerts within your LogicMonitor account, but you aren’t receiving alert notifications, then you need to determine whether you have an alert rule configured to route notifications for that type of alert.
+Remember that in order for alert notifications to be routed, the particular website, EventSource, resource datapoint, etc. must match an alert rule, and this alert rule must reference an escalation chain that contains the recipients that you want to deliver notifications to.

 If rate limiting is enabled for the escalation chain, the number of alert notifications that can be sent to the escalation chain in a specified time period is limited.
-An escalation chain has rate limiting enabled if the value in the Rate Limiting column is anything other than 'Disabled':
+For more information on rate limiting, see Escalation Chains.

 Alert notification messages could be refused or queued because of spam control, gateway misconfiguration, DNS issues, etc.

 Receiving too many LogicMonitor alert notification emails can ultimately lead to alert fatigue and the ignoring of important alerts.
 Some tips for avoiding this undesirable situation include: